LaunchCodeEducation/data-analysis/src/chapters/tableau-part3/exercises.rst

 1. Do holidays impact casual rentals?
 #.
 What about registered rentals?

-   A. Rename holidays from 0 and 1 to “Holiday” and “Non-Holiday” using a calculated field
+   A. Rename holidays from 0 and 1 to “Holiday” and “Non-Holiday” using a calculated field.

 #.
 Does the season increase or decrease usage?